Lowe's growth lags Home Depot in home improvement battle

-(Reuters) - Lowe’s Cos Inc reported on Wednesday a 25.9% jump in quarterly same-store sales growth that failed to match that of larger rival Home Depot Inc, signaling it was slipping further behind after gaining ground during the pandemic.
+Lowe's Cos Inc (LOW.N) reported on Wednesday a 25.9% jump in quarterly same-store sales growth that failed to match that of larger rival Home Depot Inc (HD.N), signaling it was slipping further behind after gaining ground during the pandemic.

 Sales of tools, paint and building materials to Lowe's core base of do-it-yourself homeowners surged since the start of the COVID-19 pandemic, helping the company outpace growth at Home Depot, where a comparatively larger portion of revenue comes from builders and handymen.